mdimranraj/Sushruta/README.md

 =========== IMPORTANT NOTES ===========
 * All pull requests must contain a screenshot, showing the visible change in the website.
-Else, requests will not me merged.
+Else, requests will not be merged.
 * Make small changes, avoid making requests after a big change.
 * Create pull requests one at a time.
 Do not make too many requests at the same time if previous requests have not been merged.
 * All pages must be responsive.
 Every element inserted should be responsive.